troii/Rudeltippen/README.md

 Installation
 ===========

-This installation guide assumes that you already have JDK 1.6+ installed and running, and have your database- and SMTP credentials right beside you.
+This installation guide assumes that you already have JDK 1.6+ installed and have your database- and SMTP credentials right beside you.

 Step 1
 ------------------